 As a Group – and as people – we believe in the power of inclusion to restore the social connections that we often see weakening nowadays.
 Above all, we have chosen to promote sport as a way to bring people together and share values.

-INSIEME (“Together”) is our latest initiative to promote sport for young people from disadvantaged backgrounds and at risk of exclusion, by targeting pupils at primary and secondary schools in several outer-Milan districts.
-In 2017, we held a multisport camp at the Cesare Beccaria Young Offender Institution in Milan, offering the young detainees a week of sport and competition within a framework of rules and fair play.
+Our most recent initiative – the CheBanca!
+Academy of Woodworking (“L’accademia del Legno”) – set up in co-operation with Fondazione Cometa, addresses the issue of social inclusion in the workplace for young people from difficult social, economic and personal backgrounds, as indeed does the INSIEME/TOGETHER project, now in its second year, is our latest initiative to promote sport for young people from disadvantaged backgrounds and at risk of exclusion, by targeting pupils at primary and secondary schools in several outer-Milan districts.
+In 2019 we held the third edition of the Mediobanca Group Sport Camp, a multi-sport camp which was run at the “Cesare Beccaria” young offenders’ institution in Milan, to offer the detainees a week of sport, competition in an atmosphere of respect for rules and fair play.

 In 2016, we teamed up with the Italian Paralympic Committee (CIP) for the #Oltre (“Beyond”) project, aimed at spreading the values of Paralympic sport as a way to encourage social integration, and to celebrate a culture of achievement and fair play.

 We are committed to a number of other initiatives for the social inclusion of children and young people.
 In the UK, through Cairn Capital, we support the Coram Foundation, which directly supports vulnerable children and their families, and STOP the Traffik, which campaigns against human trafficking.
 Through Compagnie Monégasque de Banque, we also support the Monaco Hotel Management School, which trains talented young people for the luxury tourism and hospitality industry, a key sector of Monaco’s economy.